wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-android-and-flutter.md.md

 }
 ```

 Next, we need to add the connection listener and map some of the SDK states to `SdkState` enum.
-Modify the body of `initClient` method as shown in the example below:
+Modify the body of the `initClient` method as shown in the example below:

 ```kotlin
 private fun initClient() {